Linear stability analysis for large dynamical systems on directed random graphs: Numerical examples on matrices of finite size

-Finally, in Figs.~\ref{fig:4c} and \ref{fig:4d} we compare the theoretical expression for $\langle R_{\rm isol}\rangle$, shown in Eq.~(\ref{eq:R}), with the empirical mean $\overline{\mathcal{R}}$ obtained from diagonalizing numerically matrices of sizes $n=2000$ and $n=4000$.
-There is a reasonable correspondance between theoretical results and numerical experiments, considering that power-law random graphs exhibit significant finite-size effects and fluctuations.
-Interestingly, when decreasing $a$ and thus increasing $c$, the normalized mean $\langle R_{\rm isol}\rangle/\sqrt{\langle R^2_{\rm isol}\rangle}$ vanishes at $a = 3$ and $a = 4$ for the ensembles defined by the degree distributions (\ref{eq:ensemblePow1}) and (\ref{eq:ensemblePow2}), respectively.
+Lastly, in Panels (c) and (d) of Fig.~\ref{fig4}, we plot the empirical mean $\overline{\mathcal{R}_1}$ as a function of $a$ and compare results from the direct diagonalization of randomly sampled matrices with the theoretical expression for $\langle R_{\rm isol}\rangle$ given by Eq.~(\ref{eq:R}).
+We observe a reasonable good agreement between theoretical results and numerical experiments, considering that power-law random graphs exhibit significant finite-size effects and fluctuations.
+Interestingly, the normalized mean $\langle R_{\rm isol}\rangle/\sqrt{\langle R^2_{\rm isol}\rangle}$ vanishes at $a = 3$ and $a = 4$ for ensembles with degree distributions (\ref{eq:ensemblePow1}) and (\ref{eq:ensemblePow2}), respectively.
 Since the Perron-Frobenius theorem applies to this ensemble, this is a transition from a delocalized phase ($\langle R_{\rm isol}\rangle/\sqrt{\langle R^2_{\rm isol}\rangle}>0$) to a localized phase ($\langle R_{\rm isol}\rangle/\sqrt{\langle R^2_{\rm isol}\rangle} = 0$), as argued in Sec.~\ref{sec:Perron}.
 In other words, the leading eigenvector is {\it localized} when the exponent $a$ that characterizes the decay of the power-law degree distribution is small enough.